 In real estate, we have two ways to build contacts that know, like, and trust us.
 Firstly, we get to know everyone in our area and begin servicing them first without asking for something in return.
 Then it’s as simple as staying in touch with them and keeping them informed as to what’s going on in their area or getting them and their kids involved in free community events.
 We call this the give-to-get investment.
 Building rapport with people and being there when they need our services more like a friend in real estate.
 The more friends you can acquire and get to know in your area and on your database, the easier and more fun your job will be.

-At the Real Estate Intensive seminar, we go have systems that will help you with these three types of marketing.
-Make sure you don’t miss out, register now as seats are limited.
+In my upcoming FREE half-day Real Estate Brilliance webinar, we do have systems that will help you with these three types of marketing.
+Make sure you don’t miss out, register now and don’t waste this opportunity!